OleHalvor/ChatFilterAddon/README.md

 ## Main Features of this addon:
 1. Scans all of your joined chat channels for relevant dungeons and copies those messages to a seperate chat window named "LFM"
 2. Shares messages with other users of the addon.
 If someone whith this addon is in a city and someone types "LFM BRD" in [Trade - City], you will also see this message in your LFM window, regardless of where you are.
+EDIT: API Has updated, now only uses GUILD chat

 ### How to use